1996–97 South-West Indian Ocean cyclone season: Season summary

 During the season, the Météo-France office (MFR) based on Réunion island issued warnings in tropical cyclones within the basin, as part of its role as a Regional Specialized Meteorological Center.
 The agency estimated intensities via the Dvorak technique, which uses images from two satellites by the American National Oceanic and Atmospheric Administration.
 On certain days, the satellites had limited coverage in the eastern portion of the region, which limited warning capability.
 At the time, the MFR issued warnings on tropical cyclones in the Indian Ocean from the coast of Africa to 90° E, south of the equator.
 The Joint Typhoon Warning Center – a joint United States Navy – United States Air Force task force – also issued tropical cyclone warnings for the region.
 Wind estimates from Météo-France and most other basins throughout the world are sustained over 10 minutes, while estimates from the United States-based Joint Typhoon Warning Center are sustained over 1 minute.
 10 minute winds are about 1.14 times the amount of 1 minute winds.

-The MFR named storms from a sequential list provided by the nation of Seychelles, beginning with Antoinette.
-In addition to the named storms in the year, the list included Maryse, Nelda, Ocline, Phyllis, Rolina, Sheryl, Thelma, Venyda, Wiltina, and Yolette.

 The season was active, about 50% above normal, and was the fourth consecutive above-normal season.
 There was a total of 100 days on which disturbances, depressions, storms, or cyclones were active, compared to the average of 68.
 There were 12 named storms, above the normal of 9.
 Five intensified into tropical cyclones, also above the normal of 4.
 The season was the longest on record, with the first depression in August 1996 and the final depression in July 1997.
 Despite the long season, there was minimal activity from March to May, which usually represents about 25% of total activity.
 In addition, February was relatively quiet despite being the climatological peak.
 Majority of the storms developed in the northeast portion of the basin, and the storms took a variety of tracks during their durations.